Chris Martin has been awarded a student travel grant from the Canada-UK Foundation

 Anthropology is the comparative study of human societies in all their diversity.
 It seeks to understand cultural life in a wide range of social activities.
 Anthropologists carry out their research through long-term, in-depth fieldwork in their places of regional expertise.

 At Aberdeen, our staff specialise in regions as diverse as Canada, the Central Asian Republics, Iceland and Scandinavia, North Africa, Siberia, Scotland and the UK, South America, and Tibet and the Himalayas.
 Along with our undergraduate degrees, we have a large contingent of postgraduate and postdoctoral researchers.
-A particular strength of Anthropology at Aberdeen is the study of the circumpolar North, and we also have research themes on Environment and Perception, Creativity and Knowledge, and Religion, Belief and Practice.
+A particular strength of Anthropology at Aberdeen is the study of the circumpolar North, and we also have research themes on Environment, Creavity and Perception, Religion, Belief and the State, Museums and Histories of Science, and the Anthropology of Art and Craft.